ThePlasmak/faster-whisperer/README.md

 # Introduction

-This is my script that uses [faster-whisper](https://github.com/guillaumekln/faster-whisper).
+This is my script for using [faster-whisper](https://github.com/guillaumekln/faster-whisper) to transcribe audio files.